OwenT2424/operating-systems-cw-journal/week5.md

 <img width="669" height="67" alt="Screenshot 2025-12-22 061853" src="https://github.com/user-attachments/assets/a790bafa-18ed-4e96-bd1c-437a417e2083" />

-System monitoring tools were installed and verified on the Ubuntu Server to support real-time and historical analysis of CPU, memory, disk I/O, and network performance.
+System monitoring tools were installed and verified on the Ubuntu Server to support real-time and historical analysis of CPU, memory, disk I/O, and network performance [2], [3].
 These tools will be used to establish baseline system metrics prior to stress testing.

 ## 3. Baseline System Information